de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

 The second summand tends to zero due to a similar analysis as in \eqref{eqNormRf2}.
-To show that the first element also vanishes, we note that in general, for any section $f$ analytic on a neighborhood $U$ of the fibre of $y$ over $\alpha_0$ (assuming the fibre is unramified), $(R^y_{\alpha_0} f)(p)$ is jointly analytic in $(\alpha,p) \in \{|\alpha-\alpha_0|<\e\} \otimes U$ (for sufficiently small $\e$).
-The analyticity in $p$ is a consequence of Lemma \ref{MM13}, while the analyticity at $\alpha_0$ follows by (a similar computation appeared in \eqref{eqNormRf1}):

-the pole at $u^j$ vanishes and the fiber above $\alpha_0$ depends analytically on $\alpha_0$.
-It then remains to apply the Hartog's Theorem, see for instance \cite[Theorem 2.2.8]{hormander1973introduction}, to conclude the local joint-analyticity property of $(R^y_{\alpha_0} f)(p)$.
+To show that the first summand also vanishes, we note that in general, for any section $f$ analytic on a neighborhood $U$ of the fiber of $y$ over $\alpha_0$ (assuming the fiber is unramified), $(R^y_{\alpha} f)(p)$ is jointly analytic in $(\alpha,p) \in \{|\alpha-\alpha_0|<\e\} \times U$ (for sufficiently small $\e$).
+The analyticity in $p$ follows immediately from the definition of $R^y_\alpha$.
+The analyticity in $\alpha$ follows by the following argument.
+We examine $(R^y_{\alpha} f)(p)$ as a function of $\alpha$, where $p = p_0$ is fixed.
+The first term in $(R^y_{\alpha} f)(p_0)$, that is $\frac{f(p_0)}{y(p_0)- \alpha}$, is meromorphic with a simple pole at $\alpha = y(p_0)$.
+On the other hand, also the second term, containing the summation of the Cauchy kernels, has a simple pole at $\alpha = y(p_0)$.
+Furthermore, both terms have the same residue at the simple pole $y(p_0)$ and hence their subtraction yields a holomorphic function of $\alpha$.
+It then remains to apply the Hartog's Theorem, see for instance \cite[Theorem 2.2.8]{hormander1973introduction}, to conclude the local joint-analyticity property of $(R^y_{\alpha} f)(p)$.